anoopsarkar/nlp-class/hw1.md

 In addition, each group member should write down a short description of what they did for this homework in the Python notebook.

-#### Upload to Coursys
+### Upload to Coursys

 Go to `Homework 1` on Coursys and do a group submission:

 * Upload `output.zip` and `source.zip`
+* Make sure your `source.zip` matches your Gitlab repository.
-* Make sure you have documented your approach in `answer/spellchk.ipynb`.
+* Make sure you have documented your approach in `answer/zhsegment.ipynb`.
-* Make sure each member of your group has documented their contribution to this homework in the Python notebook.
+* Make sure each member of your group has documented their contribution to this homework in `answer/README.username` where `username` is your CSIL/GitLab username.

 ## Grading

 The grading is split up into the following components:

-* Group setup done on Coursys.
-* GitLab setup including adding instructor and TA as Developer to the repository.
 * dev scores (see Table below)
 * test scores (see Table below)
-* Python notebook write-up documenting your approach to solving the assignment
+* iPython notebook write-up
-* Make sure each member of your group has documented their contribution to this homework in `answer/README.username` where `username` is your CSIL/GitLab username.
+   * Make sure that iterative search algorithm is implemented as described in the Baseline section above
+* Check if each group member has a `answer/README.username`.
+* Make sure that your have updated your GitLab repository with your submission source code.

 Your accuracy should be equal to or greater than the scores listed for dev and test data to obtain the corresponding marks (dev and